kumre005/Mini_Projects/README.md

 # Mini_Projects

-It contains the small projects or scripts....!
+It contains the small projects or scripts...!